Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 Quick Verification of Kafka Parameters

-In ClickZetta Lakehouse, using Kafka Pipe enables you to easily build minute-level near real-time data integration pipelines.
-Before you begin, you need to confirm three things:
+In Singdata Lakehouse, using Kafka Pipe makes it easy to build minute-level near-real-time data integration pipelines.
+Before you begin, confirm three things:

 Network connectivity